Save to List My Reading List

-What are the Articles of Incorporation for nonprofits?
+Where's the Nonprofit Articles of Incorporation Template?

-What should your 501c3 Nonprofit Articles of Incorporation include?
+What Should Your 501c3 501(c)(3) Nonprofit Articles of Incorporation Include?

-1. Legal Name of the Organization (Not taken by other companies in your State)
+1. Legal Name of the Organization (Not taken by other companies in your state)

 2. Address of the Organization (Should be in the Incorporating State)

-3. Incorporator of the Nonprofit Organization (Every State asks for this)
+3. Incorporator of the Nonprofit Organization (Every state asks for this)

 4. Registered Agent of the Organization (Should reside in the Incorporating State.
 Do NOT use incorporation services.)